FuelLabs/sway/forc-plugins/forc-debug/README.md

 ## Testing

-The automated tests assume that `fuel-core` binary is installed.
+The automated tests assume that `fuel-core` binary is running on port 4000.